CNES/S1Tiling/docs/files.rst

 :Content:

-    - Map of Gamma area (GAMMA_AREA)
+    Map of γ area (GAMMA_AREA)

-    GAMMA_AREA is the reference Gamma Area corresponding to DEM facet areas seen by each pixel in SAR Geometry.
+    This is the reference γ area corresponding to DEM facet areas seen by each pixel in SAR Geometry.
     All the seen areas are summed by mean of integral.

     The values have been orthorectified on the Sentinel-2 tile from a pair of :ref:`GAMMA_AREA maps computed on S1 images <gamma_area-s1-files>`.

+:Footprint: Sentinel-2 MGRS tile.

 :Directory:  :ref:`%(output_gamma_area)/ <paths.gamma_area>` by default